Generic Name: ticagrelor (tye KA grel or)

 What other drugs will affect ticagrelor?

 Many drugs can interact with ticagrelor.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with ticagrelor, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 St. John's wort;